-The Exhibit Team members are: Chelsea- Josh Van Hamme, Dysart- David Hill, Cathy Wieck, Gladbrook- Geri Eilers, Montour- Melody Bro, Tama- George Corum, Ginny Elliott, Toledo- Dennis Appelgate, Bob Etzel, Jim Little, and Traer- Yvette Berner.
+The Exhibit Team members serving during Phase 1 & 2 development have been: Chelsea- Josh Van Hamme, Dysart- David Hill, Cathy Wieck, Gladbrook- Geri Eilers, Montour- Melody Bro, Tama- George Corum, Ginny Elliott, Toledo- Dennis Appelgate, Bob Etzel, Jim Little, Denise Fletcher, and Traer- Yvette Berner, Judy Krebsbach.
 These individuals have graciously donated their time and talents to assure a quality display component of the Nature Center will be available to Tama County residents and guests.

 While the facility is being used for environmental education activities of the board it may also be rented to serve as host site for private events such as training workshops, banquets, weddings and receptions.

 There are restrictive policies in place regarding use of the Nature Center.
 A brief overview of use of the Nature Center is outlined in the "Can We Use the Nature Center" brochure or you can download the text version here.

 download, right click on download link and 'save target as'